 Finished!
-After the split the Custmr table will be two physical tables that look like this:
+After the split, the Custmr table will be two physical tables that look like this:

-identical except for the name.
+The two tables are identical except for the name.

 You can selectively choose which attributes are included in the resultant tables by using a vertical split.